uptoratlen/gsArchivPDFDownloader/README.md

 this will first try to download the cover of 04/2021, than it will also check as it is past the 15th of the current month also to download the cover 05/2021.
 I guess that maybe around the third week of a month there is a potential release of the next edition.
-The "coverlatest" commandline also takes in credit of a year jump (\*crossing fingers\*) around December.
+The "--cover --latest" commandline also takes in credit of a year jump (\*crossing fingers\*) around December.
 Of course it makes maybe somehow sense to combine this with the json option "browser_display_on_latest" = "no".
 In this run type, the max cover number of a year is 12.
 So if ever a 13th cover will come up, I need a fix.

+Running this cover latest type is also printing the page defined in the gs.json the the default printer, if the option is set.
 ```
 Hint: If you create the task, create it as:
-Windows 10 , hidden, run without user logged in , do not store password
+Windows 11 , hidden, run without user logged in , do not store password
 add the absolute path to the python.exe in program field, add the "--coverlatest" as argument and
 set the "start in folder" to the folder the gsArchivPDFDownloader.py is in.
 ```